infinum/frontend-handbook/React/Recipes/How to build core component.md

 ### When this is OK?

-When we are building a small one-off components which doesn't contain a lot of code and we are not sharing it across components.
+When we are building a small one-off components which doesn't contain a lot of code and  are not shared across components.

 ### Why this approach can become a problem?